-Michael is the Director of the Govan Law Centre in Glasgow.
-This is a not-for-profit advice centre, helping people at the sharp end who are having to cope with financial disputes, including credit repayments and mortgage repossessions.
+Mike is the Director of the Govan Law Centre in Glasgow.
+This is a not-for- profit advice centre, helping people at the sharp end who are having to cope with financial disputes, including credit repayments and mortgage repossessions.
 He is a Solicitor Advocate who acts exclusively for consumers, a member of the European Banking Authority’s expert group, and a Non-Executive Director with the Scottish Housing Regulator.
 He has also been a member of one of the Service’s key stakeholder groups, the Financial Services Consumer Panel.
-Michael was appointed on 1 April 2015 for a three-year term.
+Mike was appointed on 1 April 2015 for a three-year term.

 Nicola is an experienced strategist with a background in non-standard financial services.
 She was formerly Director of Strategy at Albermarle & Bond, one of the UK’s leading pawn brokers and non-standard lenders, and Director of Strategy & Business Development at De La Rue plc, the banknote and security printer.
 Prior to this, Nicola was a partner at The Monitor Company where she led strategy development and consumer research projects for financial services and consumer goods companies.
 Nicola was appointed on 1 April 2015 for a three-year term.

 Robert has held a variety of senior roles in a 40 year career in financial services.
-He recently retired as Chief Executive of the Lending Standards Board.
-Prior to this he spent three years as Director General of the Money Advice Trust, a charity that provides advice to over-indebted individuals, via National Debtline and training and support to money advisers.
+He recently retired as Chief Executive of the Lending Standards Board, and prior to this he spent three years as Director General of the Money Advice Trust, a charity that provides advice to over-indebted individuals, via National Debtline and training and support to money advisers.
 Robert’s earlier career was spent working for Barclays Bank where he held a number of senior roles in Large Corporate, International and Retail banking.
 He was appointed 1 February 2012 for a three-year term.
 Robert was appointed as the Senior Independent Director in December 2015.
 Robert’s term was renewed in 2015.

 In this section: